How to Get a Lower APR, or Possibly Not

 Now, I could just pay off the credit card (this may seem logical to people whose brains are not addled by consumer greed and shoe lust).
-Using Bankrate.com's credit pay down calculator, I determined that by paying my minimum payment every month (which is what Capital One helpfully hints that I should do when I pay my bill online) it will take me 43 months to pay off a debt of $2500.
+I determined that by paying my minimum payment every month it will take me 43 months to pay off a debt of $2500.
 If I pay $400 a month (tough, but doable), it will take me 7 months.

-But even in that case, Capital One still gets $300 in interest from me.
+But even in that case, the bank still gets $300 in interest from me.

 Anyway, when I called and spoke to my new credit card company this morning, it turns out that my transfer fee for balances would amount to roughly $75.
-Which is much better than $300 going towards Capital One.
+Which is much better than $300.
 I could then take my sweet time (11 months at $250 a month) to pay off the card, which would be easier to swing than $400 a month.

-So take THAT, Capital One!
-Take that.
+So take THAT!
 I'm taking $300 out of your coffers and giving $75 to another company!
 Yes!

 It is a bitter victory indeed.